 In Belize, experience a tropical rainforest and coral reef just miles apart.
 Study the fascinating biological features that characterize these systems and observe the interactions between humans and their environment.
 In the rainforest, see iguanas, howler monkeys and leaf cutter ants while gaining insight into the Mayan culture and its use of medicinal plants.
 On the coral reef, the longest in the Western Hemisphere, swim with brilliantly colored reef fish among the diverse assemblage of corals, sponges, and other invertebrates.

 In Guatemala, spend time in the village of Flores on Lake Peten Itza and connect science and medicine of pre-Columbian Mayan civilization to our modern challenges at one of the largest archaeological sites in the region.
+Guatemala portion subject to change.

 Travel together with faculty, staff and other participants from your CCSA program with our group travel.
 CCSA will purchase a airline ticket from select U.S. cities on your behalf.
 The airline cost will be included in your final bill from CCSA.
 In addition to the flight, you will also receive transport to/from the accommodation in the destination city and the airport.